GuildOfWeavers/AirAssembly/specs/README.md

 **Note:** unlike other expressions, store expressions do not resolve to a value, and therefore, cannot be used as sub-expressions in other expressions.

 ### Function calls
-To invoke a [pure function](#Function-declarations), the following expression can be used:
+To invoke a [module function](#Function-declarations), the following expression can be used:
 ```
 (call <indexOrHandle> <parameters>)
 ```